-- 1. The owner of a WCF shall notify the CEO of the date of cessation of use of the facility or any component(s) thereof within one month from the date of such cessation.
+- The owner of a WCF shall notify the CEO of the date of cessation of use of the facility or any component(s) thereof within one month from the date of such cessation.
 If the owner fails to give the notice required by this paragraph, the CEO shall make a determination of such date, which determination shall be conclusive. - 2.
-Any WCF or component thereof that is not operated for a continuous period of 12 months shall be considered abandoned.
-The owner of an abandoned WCF or component thereof shall remove it within 90 days of receipt of notice from the CEO of determination of abandonment. - 3.
-All above ground structures, equipment, foundations, guy anchors, utilities and access roads or driveways specifically constructed to service the tower, structures, equipment or utilities shall be removed, and the land returned to a condition as near to the original pre-construction condition as possible. - 4.
-At the time of approval, the applicant for a new tower shall post a performance guarantee in the form of a continuous corporate surety bond, an irrevocable letter of credit, or an escrow account in favor of the town equal to 125 percent of the estimated demolition and removal cost of the tower and associated facilities if abandoned at any time by the applicant.
-Such performance guarantee shall be satisfactory to the Selectmen as to the issuer, form, sufficiency, surety and manner of execution.
-All performance guarantees shall be on a continuous basis, with any provision for cancellation to include that a minimum 30-day notice of cancellation or non-renewal be sent by certified mail to the town of North Yarmouth.
+Any WCF or component thereof that is not operated for a continuous period of twelve (12) months shall be considered abandoned.
+The owner of an abandoned WCF or component thereof shall remove it within ninety (90) days of receipt of notice from the CEO of determination of abandonment. - 3.
+All above ground structures, equipment, foundations, guy anchors, utilities and access roads or driveways specifically constructed to service the tower, structures, equipment or utilities shall be removed, and the land returned to a condition as near to the original pre-construction condition aspossible. - 4.
+At the time of approval, the applicant for a new tower shall post a performance guarantee in the form of a continuous corporate surety bond, an irrevocable letter of credit, or an escrow account in favor of the town equal to one hundred twenty-five (125) percent of the estimated demolition and removal cost of the tower and associated facilities if abandoned at any time by the applicant.
+Such performance guarantee shall be satisfactory to the Select Board as to the issuer, form, sufficiency, surety and manner of execution.
+All performance guarantees shall be on a continuous basis, with any provision for cancellation to include that a minimum thirty (30) day notice of cancellation or non-renewal be sent by certified mail to the town of North Yarmouth.
 If there are two or more users of a single tower or WCF, then this provision shall not apply until all users cease using the tower or WCF. - 5.
-If all antennas above a manufactured connection on a tower are removed, the resulting unused portions of the tower shall subsequently be removed within 6 months.

-6. The replacement of all or portions of a WCF previously removed requires a new site plan approval per Article IV.
+If all antennas above a manufactured connection on a tower are removed, the resulting unused portions of the tower shall subsequently be removed within six (6) months. - 6.
+The replacement of all or portions of a WCF previously removed requires a new site plan approvalper Section IV.
 Site Plan Review and Conditional Use Procedures.